BrightspaceUI/labs/src/components/navigation/README.md

 ***Relevant CSS class name:***
 * `--d2l-branding-primary-color`: Used to customize the colour of the top navigation band.
-* `--d2l-labs-navigation-band-slot-height`: When using the slot, this is needed to setup the proper scrollbar and fading effects.

 ## Main Header [d2l-labs-navigation-main-header]